andrew-e-carroll/SHA1-Hashing-Example/README.md

 # SHA1-Hashing-Example
-Simple VB .Net console application that generates SHA1 hashes from user input
+Simple VB .Net console application that generates SHA1 hashes from strings inputted by the user.